dclarkboucher/microbiome_groupwise_normalization/README.md

 Differential abundance analysis (DAA) of the microbiome is statistically challenging because 16S sequencing data are compositional.
-To account for this, many common DAA methods require calculating “normalization factors” that serve as the offset term in the statistical model.
-DAA methods that require normalization are edgeR, DESeq2, and MetagenomeSeq.
+To account for this, many common DAA methods require calculating “normalization factors” that serve as the offset term (or similar) in the statistical model.
+DAA methods that require normalization include edgeR, DESeq2, and MetagenomeSeq.
 Some common normalization methods are TSS, CSS, TMM, RLE, GMPR, and Wrench.

 This repository provides companion code for our article, “Group-wise normalization in differential abundance analysis of microbiome samples”,